-What is the Appalachian Trail?The first fact to know about the Appalachian Trail is its length.
+The first fact to know about the Appalachian Trail is its length.
 The AT is a continuous footpath of roughly 2,190 miles that passes through 14 states: Georgia, North Carolina, Tennessee, Virginia, West Virginia, Maryland, Pennsylvania, New Jersey, New York, Connecticut, Massachusetts, Vermont, New Hampshire, and Maine.

 When a hiker completes the entire Appalachian Trail in a 12-month time span it is referred to as a “thru-hike.”
 A thru-hike takes anywhere from four to seven months to complete, with five to six months being the average timeframe.
 Ultra runner Karl Meltzer holds the record for the fastest thru-hike, completing the long trek in 45 days 22 hours 38 minutes in 2016.
 Many people also choose to complete the Appalachian Trail in sections.
 Section hikers will go out for a few days, weeks, or months at a time with the eventual goal of completing the entire trail over the course of several years or even decades.

-Where does the Appalachian Trail start and end?The southern terminus of the Appalachian Trail is in Springer Mountain, Georgia and the northern terminus is in Mount Katahdin, Maine.
+The southern terminus of the Appalachian Trail is in Springer Mountain, Georgia and the northern terminus is in Mount Katahdin, Maine.

 Planning a thru-hike